Despite the huge benefits, many small businesses still don’t have a website. Dan Martin explains why entrepreneurs need to be online.

 The internet is awash with advice about search engine optimisation and for many, it’s a dark art.
 However, there are things you can do yourself to ensure potential customers find your website.
 To get your website ranking highly in search engines, you need to do your research and work out which keywords are for you using services like Google Adwords and jaaxy.com.
 Content is also king when it comes to SEO so spending time crafting useful posts for your customers will bring rewards.
 We’ll provide more in-depth advice about SEO in the dedicated article.

 As I’ve explained, social media has exploded over recent years and most customers will assume that all businesses have some sort of social media presence.
 But you shouldn’t register for all platforms and spam your followers with sales content; you need to think more strategically.
 You have to work out where your customers already hang out and focus your efforts there.
 You also need to see social media as an extension of your brand and make sure your profiles reflect that.

-Web Design Agency London It’s easier to keep retaining customers than get a new one so it’s important you have a strategy for serving your customers well and keeping them interested so they keep coming back for me.
-A strong internet presence is key to this.
+Create A Business It’s easier to keep retaining customers than get a new one so it’s important you have a strategy for serving your customers well and keeping them interested so they keep coming back for me.
+A strong internet presence is a key to this.
 You can use your website or social media channels to answer customer queries and deal with complaints.
 You can also use them to stay in touch by posting useful content and promotional offers.
-Read the final article in the series for more in depth advice.
+Read the final article in the series for more in-depth advice.